 It is said that government should adopt policies that build confidence and invigorate demand.
-This translates into greater public spending, preserving jobs and having initiatives that increase cash flow for people and businesses.
+This translates into greater public spending, preserving jobs and having initiatives that increase cashflow for people and businesses..
 From this standpoint, the introduction of new taxes, or increasing taxes will not be helpful as it adds to costs of doing business and inhibits investments and spending.
 There is a view that as economies start to recover, it would be better to fund fiscal deficits through long-term debt rather than through raising taxes - the primary focus should be to get the economy back on track and humming by encouraging demand and supporting investments, and to deal with the debt later.
 With a current debt level to GDP of 55%, the recent approval to increase Malaysia's debt ceiling from 55% to 60% provides the avenue to take on more debt.
-Some economists have likened COVID-19 expenditures to war expenditures, which is to be funded and paid over long period through government debt issuances.
-Having said that there are views that taxes targeted at the ultra-wealthy or those who have unusually benefited from the COVID-19 situation should not be too detrimental.
+Some economists have likened Covid-19 expenditures to war expenditures, which is to be funded and paid over long period through government debt issuances.
+Having said that there are views that taxes targeted at the ultra-wealthy or those who have unusually benefited from the Covid-19 situation should not be too detrimental.

 Continuing along this line of thought, we should also be considering the approach to tax enforcement in Malaysia.
-We hear audit activity has spiked in the last few months, and no doubt the IRBM should continue to run a robust tax audit programme, particularly targeting evasions and noncompliance.
-However, this may not be the best time for the IRBM to challenge with hitherto new and unconventional tax positions, or to re-open cases settled under the SVDP - this does not build public-private trust, and adds to the fatigue that most businesses are experiencing as they fight to keep their businesses afloat.
-Also, the issuance of mega-sized assessments prior to a fuller examination of the circumstances with the taxpayer, while expecting strict adherence to the "pay now, appeal later" rule, can cause severe hardship on taxpayers which in this climate could threaten their very viability or stunt investment or turnaround plans, all of which are needed for a healthy recovery.
+We hear audit activity has spiked in the last few months, and no doubt the IRB should continue to run a robust tax audit programme, particularly targeting evasions and non-compliance.
+However, this may not be the best time for the IRB to challenge with hitherto new and unconventional tax positions, or to re-open cases settled under the SVDP - this does not build publicprivate trust, and adds to the fatigue that most businesses are experiencing as they fight to keep their businesses afloat.
+Also, the issuance of mega-sized assessments prior to a fuller examination of the circumstances with the taxpaver. while expecting strict adherence to the "pay now, appeal later" rule, can cause severe hardship on taxpayers which in this climate could threaten their very viability or stunt investment or turnaround plans, all of which are needed for a healthy recovery.

-Some positive ideas on how the government can use tax to help include allowing tax payment instalment schemes, increasing reliefs and exemptions on intra-group transactions, reducing tax penalties in cases of genuine mistakes or technical errors, waiving the underestimation penalties for the years impacted by COVID-19, and increasing (or removing the restriction on) the carry-forward period for the utilisation of unabsorbed business losses to name a few.
-Consideration can also be given to provide more leeway to taxpayers on the submission of estimates of tax payable (e.g. allowing initial tax estimates of lower than 85% of the immediatepreceding year of assessment's tax estimate, or allowing revisions of tax estimates in the 12th month of the basis period) as this would potentially ease the cash flow of businesses on a more immediate basis.
-Apart from these administrative concessions, a judicious use of targeted and specific tax incentives would also help the recovery of certain sectors.
+Some positive ideas on how the government can use tax to help include allowing tax payment instalment schemes, increasing reliefs and exemptions on intra-group transactions, reducing tax penalties in cases of genuine mistakes or technical errors, waiving the underestimation penalties for the years impacted by Covid-19, and increasing (or removing the restriction on) the carry-forward period for the utilization of unabsorbed business losses to name a few.
+Consideration can also be given to provide more leeway to taxpayers on the submission of estimates of tax payable (e.g. allowing initial tax estimates of lower than 85% of the immediatepreceding year of assessment's tax estimate, or allowing revisions of tax estimates in the 12th month of the basis period) as this would potentially ease the cashflow of businesses on a more immediate basis.
+Apart from these administrative concessions, a judicious use of targeted and specific tax incentives would also help the recovery of certain crisis...

-It does look like the road to recovery will continue to be bumpy and longer than expected.
-The IMF Managing Director Kristalina Georgieva said recently that the global economy is coming back from the depths of this crisis...
 "But this calamity is far from over.
 All countries are now facing what I would call 'the long ascent' - a difficult climb that will be long, uneven, and uncertain.
 And prone to setbacks,..."

+It does look like the road to recovery will continue to be bumpy and longer than expected.
+The IMF Managing Director Kristalina Georgieva said recently that the the global economy is coming back from the depths of this